-Some of the bigger rock formation sites have accessible vaulted (pit) toilets besides one, which is detailed below.
+Some of the bigger rock formation sites have accessible vaulted (pit) toilets beside one, which is detailed below.
 The Visitor’s Center has a handicapped stall and a separate accessible family/handicapped restroom; both with automatic doors.
 You can get information at the Visitor’s Center or browse through the gift shop.
-Outside the visitor’s center you will find four handicapped parking spots, one of which is van accessible.
+Outside the visitor’s center, you will find four handicapped parking spots, one of which is van accessible.

-> If you wanted to really take your time you could spread a trip to Arches National Park into two days.
+If you wanted to really take your time you could spread a trip to Arches National Park into two days.
 Or spend one full day driving around and getting out at some spots, but you have to move real fast to cover the whole park.
 The best times of the year to visit the park are spring and fall, read full weather details here.
 When planning a visit to Arches National Park remember to wear sunscreen and hold onto your hat because it tends to be windy in certain spots.
 Above all, have water.

 Accessible Attractions at Arches NP